 - Improve access to technology tools that engage students and allow flexibility within the learning environment

-- Enhance web presence to utilize web 2.0 tools and improve communication with families and the community
+- Improve communication with families and the community

 District Technology Support